CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 .. tip::

-   Distances between two geographic coordinates (latitude/longitude) are computed using the `haversine formula
+   The distance between two geographic coordinates (latitude/longitude) is computed using the `haversine formula
    <https://en.wikipedia.org/wiki/Haversine_formula>`__.
 You could
    program the haversine formula, or you could use a Python library to perform the computation for you,